-This group of work uses line in the form of improvised hand stitching as a means to draw images, weave clouds of colour and construct shapes onto transparent fabric surfaces.
-I allow the threaded lines to develop freely, ambling about and letting images
+This work uses line in the form of improvised hand stitching as a means to draw images, weave clouds of colour and construct shapes onto transparent fabric surfaces.
+Kussmaul allows the threaded lines to develop freely, ambling about and letting images

-emerge.
-The nature of the thread and the repeated process of stitching into the fabric and pulling it out again makes the yarn arrange itself in organic shapes of curls and curves.
+emerge. she notes that the threads 'curl into rounded shapes' seemingly from their own volition; The nature of the thread. the repeated process of stitching into the fabric and pulling it out again makes the yarn arrange itself in organic shapes of curls and curves.

 The sculpture combines a 9ft embroidery made from white thread and a found branch that has been stripped of its bark.
 The embroidery depicts the map of the first public park in Munich that stretches from the heart of the city, following the line of the river Isar, to the northeast city limits and the countryside.

 To some the embroidery appears fragile and points to the relationship between urban spaces, the natural world and ourselves.
 To others the map appears web like and unifying, reflecting the balance that can be achieved between humanity and nature.
 The materiality of the wood and thread are an intrinsic part of the sculpture.
 The texture and strength of the thread are in contrast to the smooth rigid surface of the bare wood.
 The complimentary opposite nature of these elements allude to the relationship that is being explored between nature and the urban environment.

 Fishing nets woven by Polynesian sailors are one inspiration for Amanda Lwin’s handwoven textile.
 By mapping wind and sea currents within the lines and nodes of their weave, these intricate nets revealed an unseen natural infrastructure that conditions the course of journeys, and allowed their creators to navigate vast oceanic distances.